-Felicia has been active in the mental health/substance-use field for the last nine years, spending a great deal of her time working with families and individuals looking for help.
+Felicia has been active in the mental health/substance-use field for the last ten years, spending a great deal of her time working with families and individuals looking for help.
 She is passionate about creating solutions that give people hope.
 Felicia has formed and continues to build relationships with top local and national mental health professionals and treatment centers who have the same ethics and commitment to help others.
 As a woman in long-term recovery, her personal and professional life are all about connection, collaboration, healing, and living a big, authentic, fun-filled, purposeful sober life.

 Felicia is a dedicated community member that devotes her time and love supporting various organizations in Louisiana and around the country: Covenant House, Bridge House/Grace House and Liberty’s Kitchen in New Orleans, ARHE (Association of Recovery in Higher Education) nationally, and organizes fundraising events to help Tulane University and LSU create a Collegiate Recovery Program.
 Felicia’s love for Harmon Recovery Foundation runs deep and is grateful to participate in HRF’s yearly fundraiser in Indian Wells, California.
 Harmon Recovery Foundation has donated over $2million over the last 8 years to wonderful non-profit organizations and treatment centers including New Orleans own Covenant House and Ozanam Inn, and Ranch Recovery Center / Hacienda Valdez (where Felicia thankfully went to treatment) in Desert Hot Springs, California.

 Imagine Recovery is Felicia’s dream to bring exceptional quality, open hearted and diverse substance use and mental health treatment to the New Orleans community.